taddjv/question_overflow/Docs/backend_routes.md

 ## Questions

-- A logged in user may delete, edit or create one of their own Question, however every users can view all questions or a specific question.
+- A logged in user may delete, edit or create their own Question, however every user can view all questions or a specific question, logged in or not.

   - `GET /api/questions/:id`
   - `GET /api/questions`